 Siena Heights University in Adrian, Michigan hails as my alma mater where I earned a Bachelor of Arts in History.
 In addition, I graduated from the School of Public Administration at University of Puerto Rico with a Master in Arts in Human Resource Management.
 I did my thesis work in the Transactional Analysis psychological method, an experience that sparked a passion for anything psychological.
 I did post-graduate studies in Organization Development (OD) at the renowned NTL Institute, Alexandria, Virginia.
 Because of my experience and achievements in the OD field I was invited to become a member and adjunct faculty of the prestigious NTL Institute, the birthplace of OD in the United States.
 Since OD is an offshoot of social psychology, over the years I have remain committed to study with great interest relevant psychology journals, as well as the works of Kurk Lewin and other researchers in the field.
 I have also studied the works of — and acknowledge that I am heavily influenced by two psychology giants and their respective theories — Alfred Adler’s Individual Psychology, as well as existentialist Viktor Frankl’s Logotherapy.

-I am now researching for and writing the second volume in the meaningful purpose psychology anthology.
-The working title for this second book is: The Paradox: Why Humans Thirst for Answers in a Sea of Solutions.
-I plan to publish this second volume in 2017.
-Shortly thereafter I will publish a third book, Revealing the Path to a Meaningful Purpose.
+I am now researching for and writing a series of volumes in the meaningful purpose psychology anthology.
+The working title for one of these books is: The Paradox: Why Humans Thirst for Answers in a Sea of Solutions.
+Another book will be titled, Revealing the Path to a Meaningful Purpose.

 I welcome comments and questions on the book and on meaningful purpose psychology.